The Ultimate Dog-Friendly Guide to Tucson · Kinship

 Parks and trails

-Tucson is home to nearly 200 parks, but not all of them welcome pups.
+Tucson is home to close to 200 parks, but not all of them welcome pups.
 Below, explore some of the city’s most widely reviewed dog-friendly parks and trails.

 North Sixth Avenue Dog Park